 For millions of years, fungi have been quietly growing and evolving beneath the surface of the world, decomposing, recycling, and regulating nutrients through ecosystems.
 As a relatively young species, we humans grew out of an Earth that rested on the foundations of mycelial activity.
 We depend on fungi to keep the cycles of life in motion.
 With a keen eye and an inquisitive mind, we can train ourselves to see the threads that tie us to this incredible form of life.

-We strive to connect individuals with nature and with others to form symbiotic inter-species communities, where we as humans are but one member of a mycelial web of life that respects biodiversity and holds wild landscapes in reverence.
-We strive to break down old systems that harm the planet we depend on, to decompose dead and harmful ways of living that compromise our existence.
+Here at Myceliate, we help to inspire people with a fascination for fungi, restoring a sense of nature connection where we see ourselves as one member of a mycelial web of life that respects biodiversity and holds wild landscapes in reverence.
+Like fungi that can break down environmental pollutants, we strive to decompose dead and harmful ways of being that damage this beautiful planet we live on.

 By learning how to participate in our landscapes positively through conscientious foraging, mushroom cultivation, and ecosystem restoration practices, we can start to shift the mindset of society from consumption and extraction, to restoration and symbiosis, helping to create a more regenerative culture.